DavesCodeMusings/repl-buddy/README.md

 * `rmdir(DIRNAME)` delete DIRNAME, but only if it's empty
 * `touch(FILENAME)` create a new, empty file or change the modification time stamp on an existing file

 REPL Buddy is not a shell, so you'll still have to supply parameters as quoted strings, but it does make things a little more convenient when managing your flash file system.

-Most of the functions should be pretty self-explanitory from their names and descriptions above.
+Most functions should be pretty self-explanitory from their names and descriptions above.
 Some, llike `cd()` and `ls()` can be called with or without parameters.
 Those that require parameters will give a brief usage statement if you don't supply what they need.

 All of REPL Buddy's functions are severely limited when compared to their *nix shell counterparts.
 For example, `cat()` can only dump the contents of a single file, `rm()` has no recursive option, grep can only search text files, etc.